Skip to main content

 Wildlife Ecosystems

-The park's old-growth forests provide habitat for European bison that were reintroduced to the area, along with wild boar, roe deer, moose, wolves, and foxes.
-Over 160 bird species inhabit the forest including black storks, white-tailed eagles, eagle owls, and multiple woodpecker species dependent on the abundant deadwood in old-growth stands.
+The park's old-growth forests provide habitat for European bison, which have been reintroduced to the area and are the park's largest mammal, along with wild boar, roe deer, moose, wolves, and foxes.
+[1] Over 160 bird species inhabit the forest including black storks, white-tailed eagles, eagle owls, and multiple woodpecker species dependent on the abundant deadwood in old-growth stands.
 Beaver populations have established along the park's streams and wetland margins.
 The varied habitats from dry pine heath to wet alder forest support different invertebrate and amphibian communities.

 Flora Ecosystems

-The forest vegetation includes some of the largest pedunculate oaks in Ukraine, with individual trees exceeding 400 years of age and trunk diameters over 2 meters.
-Scots pine stands on sandy soils reach comparable ages.
+The forest vegetation includes some of the largest pedunculate oaks in Ukraine, including three 700-year-old giant oaks at the village of Horodyshche.
+[1] Old oak groves of 150–200 years are widespread throughout the park, while Scots pine stands on sandy soils reach comparable ages.
 The understory varies from dry heather and bilberry communities under pine to rich herb layers under oak with lily of the valley, Solomon's seal, and various ferns.
 Wetland forests of alder and birch occupy poorly drained areas.
-The deadwood-rich old-growth conditions support exceptional fungi and lichen diversity.
+The deadwood-rich old-growth conditions support exceptional fungi and lichen diversity, with over 602 plant species documented.
+[2]

 Geology